90shree/desktop-pet-kirby/README.md

 A desktop pet Kirby companion created with Python.
 It eats (inhales), occasionally sleep and walk/flies around the bottom of your desktop screen.
 It's draggable, throwable and can sit ontop of windows and preform all animations without falling off.
-When thrown, it detects the user's screen boundaries and will bounce off them.
+When thrown, it detects the user's screen boundaries and will bounce within the boundaries before coming to rest, simulating realistic physics mechanisms.

 (The art is not mine.)